This week we have science activities and resources for learning more about dragonflies and damselflies, Order Odonata.

 Nothing beats strolling out to a pond, stream or lake and simply watching dragonflies and damselflies in action.

 One of the first things you notice about dragonflies or damselflies is their strong ability to fly.
 They have four wings, and can move the fore and hind wings independently.
-In this BBC video clip from Life in the Undergrowth, you can see a dragonfly's amazing flight slowed down.
+In this video clip you can see a dragonfly's amazing flight slowed down.

 Often dragonflies are searching for food when they are flying.
 They catch other flying insects, such as mosquitoes, while on the wing.
 In fact, one common name for a dragonfly is "mosquito hawk."